Seed Saving: beginner

 Black Chickpea from Murgia Carsica (Cicer arietinum): Chickpea is the third largest production crop in the world, just after soybeans and beans; it is amongst the oldest domesticated crops.

-Sow from February, it does not do well in clayey or too fertile soils, which causes problems during the fruit setting phase; it does excellent in arid, sandy soils.
-Irrigation can be suspended when the plant is well established.
-It can only be damaged by water stagnation.
+To be sown since February, it does not love clayey/too fertile soils, which give it problems in the setting phase, it does excellent in arid and sandy soils.
+Irrigation can be suspended when the plant is well rooted.
+It is only vulnerable to water stagnation.

-The Murgia flat uplands are located approximately in central Puglia, the portion in the province of Bari is defined by the locals as "Murgia karst" and is located in the South-east.
-In the past, this area was filled with farms and crops: vineyards, almond and olive groves, which adapted well to the rocky and often dry terrain.
-In addition to these crops, destined for trade, the peasants planted legumes and onions, which were the basis of their diet and which they sold in local markets; They planted chickpeas and lentils, mainly, and among the former ones, a particularly wrinkled, black chickpea.
-The chickpea is one of the most cultivated legumes worldwide.
-In Italy, however, the quantities produced every year are negligible, and are almost all produced in central, southern Italy.
+The Murgia is a quadrangular Karst plateau located approximately in central Puglia, the portion located in the province of Bari is defined by the locals as "Murgia Karst" and is located in the South-east.
+In the past, this area was filled with farms and crops: vineyards, almond groves and olive groves, which adapted well to the rocky and often dry terrain.
+In addition to these crops destined for trade, the peasants planted legumes and onions, which were the basis of their diet and which they sold in local markets; They planted chickpeas and lentils, mainly, and among the former ones, a particularly wrinkled, very black chickpea.
+The chickpea is one of the most cultivated legumes worldwide, in Italy, however, that is not the case, the quantities produced every year are negligible, and are almost all produced in central, southern Italy.